Table of Contents

 To get a more detailed explanation of how the process works, here is an example using an advertising agency and laptops:

-After ordering the items from the supplier, the agency’s purchasing department receives a $10,000 invoice or billing information.
+- After ordering the items from the supplier, the agency’s purchasing department receives a $10,000 invoice.
 The invoice is based on the PO sent by the purchaser to the supplier.

-The agency’s accounting department then conducts an invoice approval process.
-During this process, the purchasing and accounting departments have to verify the items listed in the invoice if they match with the PO, including each line item and PO number.
+- The agency’s accounting department then conducts an invoice approval process.
+During this process, the purchasing and accounting departments have to verify whether the items listed in the invoice match the PO, including each line item and PO number.

-Another document that may be included in the delivery package is the packing slip.
-This document indicates the parcel’s details—contents, date of order and delivery, and delivery address.
-When a laptop is missing or is damaged during the delivery, the receiving department can refer to the packing slip for possible alterations.
+- Another document that may be included in the delivery package is the packing slip.
+This document indicates the parcel’s details, like contents, date of order and delivery, and delivery address.
+When a laptop is missing or damaged during the delivery, the receiving department can refer to the packing slip for solutions.

 Ultimately, all documents must have the same information.
-If the three essential documents—PO, invoice, and receiving report—coincide with the actual delivery, then it is a three-way match.
+If the three essential documents (PO, invoice, and receiving report) coincide with the actual delivery, then it’s a three-way match.

-To enhance the three-way match processing, a payment service, like Tipalti, with end-to-end optimization, from order placement to payment release, is a must for a standardized procedure.
+To enhance the three-way match processing, a payment service like Tipalti, with end-to-end optimization from order placement to invoice management, is a must!

-By default, a 2-way matching is what businesses usually have.
-The process only needs two documents, the invoice, and PO.
-Meanwhile, the 4-way match adds another layer in the process for inspection and verification purposes.
+By default, 2-way matching is what businesses usually practice.
+The process only requires two documents, the invoice and purchase order.
+Meanwhile, the 4-way match adds another layer for inspection and verification purposes.

 The inspection process is done after the delivery.
 All the documents are cross-checked and inspected before finally accepting the goods or services.

-The 4-way match is the most time consuming but most meticulous among all the processes.
+The 4-way match is the most time-consuming but meticulous of all the processes.
 It should be done only when strict compliance or verification is needed.